wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 **Q:**&ensp;Would you say that reality expresses itself in action rather than in knowledge?
 Or, is it a feeling of sorts?

 **M:**&ensp;Neither action, feeling nor thought express reality.
 There is no such thing as an expression of reality.
 You are introducing a duality where there is none.
 Only reality *is*, there is nothing else.
 The three states of waking, dreaming and sleeping are not me and I am not in them.
 When I die, the world will say, “Oh, Maharaj is dead!”.
 But to me these are words without content; they have no meaning.
-When the worship is done before the image of the <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span>, all takes place as if he wakes and bathes and eats and rests, and goes for a stroll and returns, blesses all and goes to sleep.
+When the worship is done before the image of the <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span>, all takes place as if he wakes and bathes and eats and rests, and goes for a stroll and returns, blesses all and goes to sleep.
 All is attended to in minutest details and yet there is a sense of unreality about it all.
 So is the case with me.
 All happens as it needs, yet nothing happens.
 I do what seems to be necessary, but at the same time I know that nothing is necessary, that life itself is only a make-belief.

 **Q:**&ensp;Why then live at all?
 Why all this unnecessary coming and going, waking and sleeping, eating and digesting?